Home > Breakfast > Mini Cherry Curd Dutch Baby

 Dutch Baby Pancake

-The dutch baby pancake, also referred to as a German pancake is essentially a popover.
+The Dutch baby pancake, also referred to as a German pancake is essentially a popover.
 It puffs in the oven when baked, and it does not use any chemical leaveners – such as baking powder – to give it its rise.
 So, how does it puff up like magic in the oven?
-The egg is what gives the dutch baby its puff.
-The batter is also much thinner than a typicaly pancake batter, so there is less flour to weigh it down.
+The egg is what gives the Dutch baby its puff.
+The batter is also much thinner than a typical pancake batter, so there is less flour to weigh it down.

 Tips for Making the Dutch Baby